Sleep Breathing Disorders – What Impact Do They Have On Your Health?

 Sleep-Related Hypoxemia

-Sleep-related hypoxemia is caused by low levels of oxygen in the blood.
-When oxygen levels decrease and carbon dioxide levels don’t sufficiently rise to meet the criteria for a diagnosis of sleep-related hypoventilation disorder, the condition is known as sleep-related hypoxemia disorder.
+Sleep-related hypoxemia is characterized by low levels of oxygen in the blood during sleep.
+When oxygen levels decrease, and carbon dioxide levels don’t sufficiently rise to meet the criteria for a diagnosis of sleep-related hypoventilation disorder, the condition is known as sleep-related hypoxemia disorder8.
 Sleep-related hypoxemia is commonly caused by health issues that affect breathing, like respiratory diseases and lung conditions.

-Treatment for this issue usually involves looking at pre-existing factors, like lung disease, asthma, or smoking.
-Obesity has also been thought to be a contributor by many physicians.
-However, it has yet to be proven.
+Treatment for this issue usually involves addressing pre-existing factors, like lung disease, asthma, or smoking.
+Obesity9 has also been thought to be a contributor by many physicians.
+The fat is thought to decrease lung volume and prevent normal lung expansion, resulting in disruption of normal breathing.
+Some studies9 show that oxygen levels drop as BMI increases.

 Sleep-Related Groaning

-Catathrenia, also known as sleep-related groaning, is charactererized by repeated abnormal breathing and vocalization.
+Catathrenia, also known as sleep-related groaning10, is characterized by repeated abnormal breathing and vocalization.
 An individual will inhale a long breath and exhale slowly, creating a monotone, groaning noise.
-When this happens, the individual is unconscious.
+When this happens, the person is asleep.

 While this is known as a disorder, it’s uncommon and not known to present any health risks.
 However, the habit can be highly annoying or frightening when you’re not expecting a loud sound in the middle of the night.